Hiring Process Steps to Build a Strong Debt Collection Team

 Make the Right Hiring Decision: Tips for Interviews and Resume Reviews

-Today's post is a guest blog written by Mary Shores, agency owner of Midstate Collection Solutions.
+This post was originally written by Mary Shores, agency owner of Midstate Collection Solutions, and was recently updated.

-It’s no secret that hiring has become a challenge in most industries, and the debt collection industry is no exception.
+It’s no secret that the hiring process has become a challenge in most industries, and the debt collection industry is no exception.

 We spend time writing job descriptions and interviewing, only for our candidates to change career paths.
 Or, we choose a bad hire who only stays with the company for just a few months.